GoogleChromeLabs/carlo/README.md

 With Carlo, you can create hybrid applications that use Web stack for rendering and Node for capabilities:
 - For Node applications, you can visualize dynamic state of your Node app using web rendering stack
 - For Web applications, you can expose additional system capabilities accessible from Node
-- Bundle your application into a single executable using [pkg](https://github.com/zeit/pkg).
+- You can bundle your application into a single executable using [pkg](https://github.com/zeit/pkg).

 ###### How does it work?

 - Carlo locates Google Chrome installed locally
 - Launches it and establishes connection to Chrome over the process pipe
 - Exposes high level API for rendering in Chrome in Node environment
-- Carlo is based on the [Puppeteer](https://github.com/GoogleChrome/puppeteer/) project

 <!-- [END usecases] -->